 Insurance companies have done a great job selling tort reform

-"But James, I see all these crazy cases where people are getting millions of dollars for minor injuries!"
+"But what about these crazy cases where people are getting millions of dollars for minor injuries!"

 There exists throughout the United States some pretty remarkable, striking results.
 In reality, though, those cases don't represent the typical cases flowing through Virginia courts.
 Most are like yours - you suffered a devastating injury, you have a pile of medical bills, you can't work, and your life has been severely disrupted.